Need help? Call us 0800 032 9366

 Fatigue & Comfort

-6. Why some office lights leave you feeling wrung out
+6. Why some lights leave you feeling wrung out

 Volunteers worked on paper and computer tasks under different combinations of brightness and colour temperature.
 Mid-range brightness with a moderately cool spectrum led to less reported fatigue and better comfort than harsher or dingier mixes.
 Same tasks, same time at the desk – but under the wrong light people felt as though their eyes had done a much longer day.